Nexmo/station/_partials/stitch/guides/ios/4-enable-audio.md

 ## Getting Started with Nexmo In-App Voice!

-In this getting started guide we'll demonstrate how to use In-App Voice for the Nexmo conversation iOS SDK.
+In this getting started guide we'll demonstrate how to use In-App Voice for the Nexmo Stitch iOS SDK.

 ## Concepts